 1. Create a recruitment process that ensures a qualified and diverse pool of applicants.

 2. Appoint search committees to guide the recruitment and selection process.
+In some cases this responsibility is delegated to departments.
 Search committee composition will be approved by HR.

 b.
 Search committee members may be identified by individuals requesting participation or by soliciting nominations for members.